Why hire a freelance writer?

 Fun fact: 47% of workers worldwide are freelancers!

-Find them through websites just like mine, where help is only one email away.
+Some freelancers, like myself, have a dedicated website, (here’s mine), where help is only one email away.

-Find them on platforms such as Fiverr and UpWork, where the rates scrape the bottom of the barrel…this is because freelancers who are new and looking to get their first portfolio pieces take advantage of the ease of using these hosting sites.
-(I maintain a presence on both as a steady stream of potential new clients.)
+This is because freelancers who are new and looking to get their first portfolio pieces take advantage of the ease of using these hosting sites.

 Speaking of fees and costs and payments—what kind of money are you looking at here?